thibau13/Thibault_Asst10/readme.md

 We also need to incorporate a routing configuration so we can view the
-calendar: the most sensible thing to do is to set the index action for the CalendarController class as the default home page.
+calendar: the most sensible thing to do is to set the index action for the HomePageController class as the default home page.
 We can edit the config/routes.rb file to do so:

 `root 'calendar#index'`

-Finally, we need to edit the index.html.erb view for the CalendarController to display the calendar.
+Finally, we need to edit the index.html.erb view for the HomePageController to display the calendar.

 The calendar is displayed through the addition of the a `calendar_for` method that has been included as part of the newly installed calendar